Gideon D. Asche

-My first internal response was to say; Ya…Right, Sure he’s a prophet “a prophet,” and I’m emperor of the North pole.
+My first internal response was to say; Ya…Right, Sure he’s “a prophet,” and I’m emperor of the North pole.
 I would never disrespect Freda, so I politely shook the man’s hand and went on my way.

 Freda wasn’t a woman to trifle with.
-She had an incredible knowledge and understanding of scripture.
+She had incredible knowledge and understanding of scripture.
 I don’t think she feared anything but disappointing God.

 Her late husband was a well-known Evangelist and Preacher in the 1940’s.
 By the time I met Freda, she had helped build over 6000 churches of various denominations around the globe and founded 3 Bible colleges, one of them in Dallas.

 Yet she honestly believed this man to be a modern-day prophet.
 Bemused, I didn’t understand how she could be so well educated and still buy into the “prophet’s” story.
 I, on the other hand, saw right through him.

 A day or two later, I had lunch with Freda.
-As hard as I tired; I couldn’t resist questioning the “Prophet’s” qualifications.
-Freda quickly educated me to the fact prophesy is a complicated gift not limited to the foretelling of future events or calling down fire like Elijah did.
+As hard as I tried; I couldn’t resist questioning the “Prophet’s” qualifications.
+Freda quickly educated me to the fact prophecy is a complicated gift not limited to the foretelling of future events or calling down fire like Elijah did.

 An equally important aspect of prophecy is simply the “telling-forth” of God’s intentions or desires.
 Literally, speaking out God’s words directly to the one God is trying to get His message to.
 Usually, because the target audience isn’t paying attention.

 She asked if I had ever heard of Nathan and King David.
 I have a degree in Theology, so I am more than just familiar with the Law and the Prophets.
 She told me this British guy was more like Nathan; his words were personal and direct.

-Freda wove scriptural references all through her explanation of prophesy and where it fell in the big picture.
+Freda wove scriptural references all through her explanation of prophecy and where it fell in the big picture.
 I asked how she could tell if a prophet was a legitimate prophet, and what makes her think there are still prophets in the world.
-I offered up my own spontaneous prophecy about whom was paying for lunch, ending with… “This sayeth the lord.”
+I offered up my own spontaneous prophecy about who was paying for lunch, ending with… “This sayeth the lord.”
 Freda’s expression told me to quit acting the fool.